Why business leaders must align their IT strategy with their Business Strategy

 - Leadership don’t understand the value of IT

 - Leadership are unwilling to stop using outdated technology

 - IT decisions are made separate to business decisions

 What is an IT-business alignment model?

-Aligning an IT strategy and a business strategy involves more than just combining two strategies into a single document.
-Under this model, every aspect of the IT strategy should support the business goals of an organisation.
-This means that every IT-related investment, activity, service or project must play a role in creating or optimising business value.
-Furthermore, IT should work towards achieving business-related metrics, not IT, in order to improve alignment.
+Aligning the IT and business strategies involves more than combining them into a single document.
+Under this model, every aspect of the IT strategy should support the goals of the business.

-However, alignment is not the sole responsibility of IT.
-Leadership teams also need to award of their IT resources, something they often neglect.
-Technology plays an important role in the competitiveness and agility of a business and can impact on the speed of response to market change.
+Alignment is not the sole responsibility of IT though.
+Leadership teams need to be aware of their IT resources, something often neglected.
+They must also understand how technology plays a role in their business’ effectiveness.
+And how it can impact their competitiveness as well as the speed of response to market change.

-Ultimately the key to achieving an aligned IT and business strategy is mutual leadership and accountability.
+The key to an aligned IT and business strategy is mutual leadership and accountability.
 IT must increase accountability for their results, but they must also hold the business accountable for IT.

-Utilising an IT-business alignment model can help improve your business’s overall performance.
-It can lead to more efficient processes, faster response times and more efficient supply chain management because all aspects of a business are not only working towards common goals, but they are aware of what other areas are doing.
+Utilising an IT-business alignment model can help improve your business’s performance.
+Leading to more efficient processes, faster response times and more efficient supply chains.
+This is because all aspects of a business are not only working towards common goals but are aware of what other areas are doing.